Built to Build: Blog

 That’s why I created the Built to Build Academy®.

-The Built to Build Academy® creates confident construction business owners through on demand business training and coaching programs so you can make more money, stop worrying, and get your life back.
+The Built to Build Academy® creates confident construction business owners by providing you with operational systems and support so you can make more money, stop worrying, and get your life back.

-If you want to break out of The Craftsman Cycle® and build a solid foundation of profitability for your construction business, then join the waitlist for the next cohort in the Built to Build Academy®.
+If you want to break out of The Craftsman Cycle® and build a solid foundation of profitability for your construction business, then apply for a program in the Built to Build Academy®.

 You’re going to struggle until you have these systems in place.